Nariod/ronflex/README.md

 Ronflex tries to suspend all known AV/EDRs and other security products processes.
 There is a high chance that the system will be unstable after Ronflex did its thing !
 Use at your own risks.

 ## Known limitations
-At the moment, Ronflex is not able to suspend processes protected Anti-Malware Protected Process (AM-PPL).
+At the moment, Ronflex is not able to suspend processes protected by Anti-Malware Protected Process (AM-PPL).
 WIP..

 ## Todo
 - [x] Loop over known processes to suspend them